sprout42/nu-map/gadget/README.rst

   $ $UMAP2_HOME/gadget/start_gadgetfs_RaspiZeroW.sh

-Once the new module is loaded, you can run Umap2 as described in the README.rst in the root of the repository, But specify ``-P gadgetfs`` in the command line to use gadgetfs as the physical layer of Umap2.
+Once the new module is loaded, you can run nümap as described in the README.rst in the root of the repository, But specify ``-P gadgetfs`` in the command line to use gadgetfs as the physical layer of nümap.

 **HAPPY HACKING :)**